elisamongelli/chryselis/backend/api/schemas/info.md

-/api/schemas contains one file for each entity
--ex. stanze.py: defines entity serialization with classes for automatic mapping with the model
+/api/schemas contains one file for each entity -stanza.py: defines entity serialization with classes for automatic mapping with the room model -stato.py: defines entity serialization with classes for automatic mapping with the status model